ahmadcool66/ahmadcool66/README.md

 - Bachelor of Technology (B.Tech) in Civil Engineering
 - Diploma course in Data Science and Machine Learning

+## 🔭 Projects
+- Project : "Capstone_powerBI_Analytics_Dashboard" -
+- Attrition Insight :
+- Explored the data in SQL and performed ETL in PowerBi.
+- Built the PowerBi dashboard to show the visual represent of data attrition

 ## 📊 GitHub Stats
 ![Your GitHub Stats](https://github-readme-stats.vercel.app/api?username=yourusername&show_icons=true&count_private=true)